 Are you starting to learn how to play padel?
 Do you often find yourself wondering how can I improve my padel skills?
 Well, look no further.
-With the warm weather approaching and as the courts begin to dry off, we are all eagerly awaiting the new season and have created an easy beginner’s guide to padel full of tips to improve your padel skills ahead of spring.
+With the cold weather approaching and as we begin to seek those indoor courts, w have created an easy beginner’s guide to padel, full of tips to improve your padel skills ahead of the new year.
 In this guide, we explore some of the main things to remember when learning to play padel as well as some of the common mistakes made by padel beginners.

 First Tip for Padel Beginners – Learning Basic Positioning

-There are 2 main things to focus on with regards to positioning when learning how to play padel:
+There are 2 main things to focus on with regard to positioning when learning how to play padel:

 - Avoid No Man’s Land – No man’s land in padel is obviously quite self-explanatory.
 It consists of the area of the court that no man – or player – ever wants to be.
 It is an area within the padel court situated between the white line and the net position.
 It is important to avoid this area as you allow yourself to become more vulnerable within the area and this is where you will likely lose a point, or several, due to opponents being able to exploit this area as it is tricky to defend and volley within no man’s land.